Guide to the Smartest Way to Launch an Affiliate Program

 How to Create a Great Affiliate Program

-pricing their products.
-The ideal competitor to take inspiration from is not the largest brand (they can be successful despite themselves), but if you see any lesser known competitor in your space with a high ranking in those platforms, that is a great choice for investigating how they’ve done their setup.
-You’ll also be able to see their creatives, listed payouts and the other basic details you’ll need to set up with your Affiliate Program.
+Once you have an affiliate account, you can see how competitors in your space are pricing their products.
+The ideal competitor to take inspiration from is not the largest brand, lesser-known competitors in your space with a high ranking in those platforms are worth investigating.
+You’ll be able to see their creatives, payouts and other basic details you’ll need to set up your affiliate program.
 This research gives you a great starting point.

 Anatomy of a Great Affiliate Program

-5. Offer both banner ads and text ad creatives.
+- Offer both banner ads and text ad creatives.

-6. Consider getting your Affiliate Program started with an Affiliate Management Agency or Outsourced Program Management (OPM).
+- Consider getting your Affiliate Program started with an Affiliate Management Agency or Outsourced Program Management (OPM).
 They can get your program started with a bang since they have existing relationships with most of the top Affiliates.
 Feel free to reach out to us directly if you’d like advice or recommendations for choosing the right OPM - email@example.com.

-Once you’ve create the framework for your Affiliate program, here are the main things you’ll want to focus on:
+Once you’ve create the framework for your program, here are the main things you’ll want to focus on:

-- Recruiting great Affiliates
+- Recruiting great affiliates

 - Building a win-win coupon strategy